Running WRF¶

 Note

-For global simulations, users are encouraged to use the NSF NCAR MPAS model instead of WRF.
+For global simulations, users are strongly encouraged to use the NSF NCAR MPAS model instead of WRF.

-Although WRF supports modeling a global domain, the option is not commonly-used or tested.
-Not all physics and diffusion options have been tested with it, and some options may not work well with polar filters.
-Positive-definite and monotonic advection options do not work with polar filters in a global run because polar filters can generate negative values of scalars (which implies that WRF-Chem cannot be run with positive-definite and monotonic options in a global WRF setup).
+Global WRF modeling is not commonly used or tested.
+Some physics and diffusion options may not work well with polar filters, and positive-definite/monotonic advection options are incompatible with polar filters in a global run due to the potential for negative scalar values.
+WRF-Chem cannot be run with positive-definite and monotonic options in a global setup.

 Using a Global Domain